 Suspension: If you’re looking at a mountain bike with a suspension fork, there are a couple things to look for.
 (1) Travel, and (2) internals of the fork.
 Keep in mind that a kid’s bike is going to have a lot less travel than the bike you ride.

-Travel: A 130mm travel fork intended to be used with a trail bike for an adult would be about the amount of travel you’d find on a 24” downhill mountain bike for a child.
-Travel will generally range from about 40mm-140mm.
-To give you an idea on a 24″ bike, 40 mm will be on the XC end of the scale with 140mm being on the downhill/bike park end of the scale.
+Travel: Travel will generally range from about 60mm-120mm.
+To give you an idea on a 24″ bike, 60 mm will be on the XC end of the scale with 120mm being on the downhill/bike park end of the scale.

-Suspension forks are either coil-spring or air sprung.
+Suspension forks are either coil-sprung or air-sprung.
 Coil-sprung are cheaper than air and are found on most lower to mid-range bikes.
-The quality levels of coil-spring forks do vary greatly however as a high-end coil-sprung fork can run circles around cheap mass-produced forks.
+The quality levels of coil-spring forks do vary greatly, however, as a high-end, coil-sprung fork can run circles around cheap, mass-produced forks.